jason-kerney/blog/_posts/2023/2023-04-07-consent-for-change.md

 Another way to examine trust is using the [B.R.A.V.I.N.G.
 Model](https://brenebrown.com/videos/anatomy-trust-video/) presented by Brene Brown.
 This gives you a way to investigate what is going wrong in gaining and receiving trust. it might even lead to a few of the issues listed below.

 Paradoxically, for me, I find I am best at minimizing my self-orientation if I first examine what my self-orientation is.
 What do I have to gain from doing the thing I am doing?
-If I can examine this and be truthful about it it allows me to then examine what my message is and identify where I am focusing on me.
+If I can examine this and be truthful about it allows me to then examine what my message is and identify where I am focusing on me.
 The next thing I find helpful is to spend time examining why I think what I am about to do is helpful for the audience.
 I then examine that against my own desires.
 Am I masking my own desires as things that will be beneficial to the audience?

 Once I have an understanding of why I think this will be beneficial to the audience of the change, then I farm for dissent.
 I ask people to challenge me, and I listen.
 Sometimes, they will raise things that are actually covered but I did not think of.
 Most often though, they tell me why I am wrong.
 I find that what I was planning is not correctly fit to the people who I am affecting.
 So, I change, and correct the fit.